Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/identity/README.md

 Previously known as MCID, the Experience Cloud ID or ECID uniquely identifies each client company in the Adobe Experience Cloud and is similar to the following value:`016D5C175213CCA80A490D05@AdobeOrg`.
 The trailing `@AdobeOrg` is required.
 {% endhint %}

-After the configuration is complete, an Experience Cloud ID is generated and, where applicable, be included on all Analytics and Audience Manager hits.
+After the configuration is complete, an Experience Cloud ID is generated and, where applicable, is included on all Analytics and Audience Manager hits.
 Other IDs, such as custom and automatically-generated IDs, continue to be sent with each hit.